adambuczek/adambuczek.github.io/src/blog/vue-website-builder.md

 image: /assets/builder.png
 ---

+Building a UI that allows creating and/or editing web pages is a task I took up at least once at every job I had.
+It was never easy and always added complexity — not only on top of the web page itself but also by requiring additional back end for HTML rendering.
+Today this complexity is already there in a form of modern UI libraries and build tools.

 We needed to create an application that allows users to build simple web pages in two flavours:
  - only HTML and CSS files allowed
  - some interactivity is allowed (tabs, sliders, accordions etc.)